Compiled by the Road Trip Alberta team

 Head to the Lake Louise Ski Resort for some of the best skiing in Canada!
 Purchase your ski passes and tickets online to find the best deals – the Lake Louise Plus Card is a great option for those spending a few days or more in the area – and get ready to hit the slopes.
 Lessons are available, and there are options for all levels of skiers, with 160 named runs across four mountain faces.
 From the beginner to the expert, a visit to Lake Louise Ski Resort is sure to make your winter holiday a success.
 (Fancy testing your skis on mountains all over the province?
 Then you’re going to want to check out our guide to skiing in Alberta.)

 In the summer you’ll need your canoe… but in the winter you’ll need your ice skates!
-Skating on Lake Louise itself is one of the best winter pastimes to be had in Banff National Park, and it has often been called “the world’s best ice skating rink”.
+Skating on Lake Louise itself is one of the best winter pastimes to be had in Banff National Park (although, be mindful that there are many other spots to go skating in Banff as well), and it has often been called “the world’s best ice skating rink”.
 Honestly, how can you beat those alpine views?
 If you don’t have your own skates, you can rent some from Alpine Social Rentals at the Chateau Lake Louise.

 Lake Louise Ice Castle